Your membership has expired

 2. Check the Car's Title

-Why you should: This will help you avoid surprises that could pop up when you go to register the car.
+Why you should: This will help you avoid surprises when you register the car.

 3. Expect to Get a Free Vehicle History Report

-If the seller won’t spring for one, you should get your own.
-You’ll pay $45 for a single Carfax report and $25 (plus tax) for an AutoCheck report.
+The seller may pay for and provide a report, but you should still get your own.
+Expect to pay $45 for a single Carfax report and $30 (plus tax) for an AutoCheck report.
 As an extra precaution, you can go to nicb.org to get a free VinCheck report from the National Insurance Crime Bureau and carsforsale.com to get a free report from the National Motor Vehicle Title Information System (NMVTIS).

 4. But Don't Rely Solely on That Report

 Why you shouldn’t: Though helpful, vehicle history reports aren’t perfect.
-There are many reasons they can miss accidents, flood damage, vehicle theft, and other events that can seriously affect a used car’s value as well as your decision about whether to buy it.
+There are many reasons they can miss accidents, flood damage, vehicle theft, and other events that can seriously affect a used-car’s value and your decision about whether to buy it.

-What you should do: Remain vigilant.
+What you should do: Remain vigilant about conflicting information.
 These reports might be missing information because the services rely on data from insurance companies and police departments.
-But the owner might not have reported an accident or other incident to an insurer or the police if the vehicle didn’t have collision coverage or if the owner decided to pay for repairs himself.
+But the owner might not have reported a crash or other incident to an insurer or the police.
+One reason is that the owner may not have had collision coverage, or may have chosen to pay for repairs directly.
 In addition, damage to rental cars may never be reported because rental car companies often self-insure.
-Last, after an incident occurs it can take months for it to show up on a history report.
+Last, after an incident occurs, it can take months for it to show up on a history report.
 By that time, the vehicle may have been repaired and resold.
-So make sure you get your own inspection.
+So make sure you get your own professional inspection.

 5. Check for Recalls